zippy731/wiggle/README.md

 Made for use with CLIP-guided diffusion AI image generator 'Disco Diffusion'.
 Latest version (5.1) is meant for DD 5.1 and later, which use degrees for rotations.

+Also works with 2D animations in 'Deforum' Stable Diffusion notebook.

 If you are using Disco Diffusion 4.1 or 5.0, use the earlier versions of Wiggle.